ssesselmann/impulse/README.md

 Things to do
 ------------
+* Build functionality for right channel recording and coincidence counting
 * Build interval histogram with Dead time calculation
-* Add browse button for isotope comparisons
+* Record instruction video